 The good news is, you can create that “perfect world” in your household by making broth on your oven.
 I know, you may feel like you have more than enough on your plate, but making your own broth is very empowering, is really as easy as it sounds, and boasts a rich, nourishing flavor.
 Esther and I take a cup along to do morning chores, and joke about our “morning coffee”.

 1 package chicken neck & back (approx..
 5 lbs.)

 2 packages chicken feet & heads (about 6 feet and 6 heads)

-2 Tbsp. vinegar — we use the brand
+2 Tbsp. vinegar — we use the Bragg brand (with the mother)

 1 Tbsp. sea salt — preferably Himalayan or Celtic salt (includes all the natural minerals)